andrea-lab-com/android-mvvm/README.md

 and register the timestamp of the last call per endpoint.

-The data in local DB will be active for 5 minutes, during this time if the user open one screen the app present to user data from local DB.
+The data in local DB will be active for 5 minutes, during this time if the user open one screen the app doesn't call to API.

 After the expiration of data(more of 5 minutes), if the user open one screen, the app will call to API again and update local DB.

+The App use single source of truth principle, all of data present to the user will be from local DB.

 It has been built with clean architecture principles, Repository Pattern and MVVM pattern as well as Architecture Components.